 The Potter Law Firm is extremely proud to serve the residents of Mecklenburg County, North Carolina.
 Our team works with our clients to develop strategies that provide them with effective asset protection, safeguards to deal with incapacitation, planning for long-term care, and a solid legacy to leave behind for their loved ones.
 We can assist you in all your efforts to secure assets against loss even as you work to increase your estate’s value over the course of your lifetime.
 Each day, we work to ensure that you are prepared for all of life’s contingencies, with sound planning and sensible strategies that can achieve your end-of-life goals.
-Residents in the area understand that they can rely on the Potter Law Firm for all their estate planning needs.
+Residents in the area understand that they can rely on the Potter Law Firm for all their estate, financial, and retirement planning needs.

 Check Out Mecklenburg County

 Mecklenburg County, North Carolina, is the most populous county in the state – with more than a million residents calling it home.
 The county includes the city of Charlotte, which is also the largest population center in the area.
 The County has a long history dating back to colonial times, with some attesting that a 1775 document called the Mecklenburg Declaration of Independence was the first such declaration in the colonies – which would make the county the first to openly declare its independence from the Crown.

 The county is a major transport center for railroad freight, with more than two dozen freight trains barreling through the area on a daily basis.
 The County also has three Amtrak service routes, which connect Charlotte to locations ranging from Baltimore, New York, and Philadelphia to Atlanta, New Orleans, Richmond, and Raleigh.
 Airborne travelers are served by the Charlotte Douglas International Airport.